How to Use a Spore Syringe | Microscopy

 For those interested in mycology research, spore syringes and spore prints remain two of the most widely used tools for studying fungal taxonomy and identification.

-We Ship discreetly to UK & EU - tracked options available
+We ship discreetly to UK & EU - tracked options available.
+T&Cs apply

 Legal Notice & Intended Use